iterative/dvc.org/content/docs/command-reference/run.md

   `dvc commit` to save any existing dep/out files to the cache and record their hashes to the lock file.

-  This is useful if, for example, you need to build a pipeline quickly first, and run it all at once later (with `dvc repro`).
+  This is useful, for example, if you need to define a pipeline quickly (and perhaps share it with others) before executing anything, and run all its stages at once later (with `dvc repro`).

 - `-f`, `--force` - overwrite an existing stage in `dvc.yaml` file without asking for confirmation.